Back Where They Belong 2024 - On-Demand Summit Recording

 Founder & President

-Housing Equity & Advocacy Resource Team
+Housing Equity & Advocacy Resource Team (HEART LA)

 Dianne Prado is the Founder and President of Housing Equity & Advocacy Resource Team, also known as HEART LA.
 HEART LA is a legal non-profit that helps ensure people and their pets remain housed.
 Dianne is also an appointed public member of the California Veterinary Medical Board, a trainer and consultant for the Stay Housed Los Angeles Eviction Defense Program, and Lecturer in Law for UCLA Law School, teaching Los Angeles Housing Law and Policy.